DC 5277Musculoskeletal System38 CFR § 4.71a

 The VA rates Weak foot, bilateral under Diagnostic Code (DC) 5277, governed by 38 CFR 38 CFR § 4.71a.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-What evidence do I need to establish service connection for Weak foot, bilateral?
+What evidence supports a higher rating for Weak foot, bilateral?

-What is the C&P exam like for Weak foot, bilateral?
+What happens at the C&P exam for Weak foot, bilateral?

 Get a Personalized Rating Analysis